 - Window condition: Windows that require special attention will increase your total price.

-- Window type: Large windows or windows with many panes cost more to clean.
+- Window type: Large windows or multi-pane windows cost more to clean.

 Window Type | Cost Range per Window |